 There are a variety of ways to focus your legal studies as you develop specific areas of interest.
 You can focus your studies with concentrations in Social Justice, Litigation & Dispute Resolution, Law and Technology, Business Compliance and Sustainability, Environmental Law, or Immigration, Asylum and Citizenship Law.

-Take advantage of Miami Law's expertise in the following 18 legal areas of study: Business Law, Constitutional Law, Criminal Law, Environmental Law, Healthcare Law, Human Rights Law, Intellectual Property(IP), International Law, Litigation, Maritime Law, Real Estate, Social Justice/Public Interest, Sports & Entertainment Law, Tax or Technology Law.
+Take advantage of Miami Law's expertise in the following 18 legal areas of study: Business Law, Constitutional Law, Criminal Law, Environmental Law, Health Care Law, Human Rights Law, Intellectual Property(IP), International Law, Litigation, Maritime Law, Real Estate, Social Justice/Public Interest, Sports & Entertainment Law, Tax or Technology Law.